dsi-clinic/2025-autumn-city-of-chicago-energy/output/README.md

 # Visualizations

 This folder contains:
-- `metrics_by_year_and_buildings.png` contains visualization of metrics by year of built and number of buildings
+- `yearly_metrics` contains visualizations of yearly metrics and visualization of metrics by year of built and number of buildings
-- `yearly_metrics_grid` contains visualization of yearly metrics
+- `mira_map` contains spatial visualizations of metrics by year

 All images are from `/notebooks`